nesun3/ci-cd-sap-cloud-integration/README.md

 ## Support, Feedback, Contributing

-This project is open to feature requests/suggestions, bug reports, etc. via [GitHub issues](https://github.com/nesun3/ci-cd-sap-cloud-integration/issues) and [pull requests](https://github.com/nesun3/ci-cd-sap-cloud-integration/pulls).
+This project is open to feature requests/suggestions, bug reports, etc. via [GitHub issues](https://github.com/nesun3/ci-cd-sap-cloud-integration/issues/new/choose) and [pull requests](https://github.com/nesun3/ci-cd-sap-cloud-integration/pulls).
 Contribution and feedback are encouraged and always welcome.

-See [Contribution guidelines for this project](https://github.com/nesun3/ci-cd-sap-cloud-integration/blob/main/.github/CONTRIBUTING.md) if you want to take part in this project.
+See [Contribution guidelines for this project](https://github.com/nesun3/ci-cd-sap-cloud-integration/blob/main/CONTRIBUTING.md#contributing-to-this-open-source-project) if you want to take part in this project.
 As I am a beginner myself, beginners are welcome.

 ## License
 See the [LICENSE](LICENSE) file for details

 ## 🌱 Support the Project

+>Encourage this repo by giving it a star.
+If you like this concept, click on 'Star' [on the top right of the screen].
+This is the GitHub equivalent of '👍 ' or 'like' or '+1'.

 *If you've found my work helpful in your project, please consider buying me a coffee to show your support!*